AlexanderJayChapman/AlexanderJayChapman/README.md

 - 👋 Hi, I’m @AlexanderJayChapman
-- 👀 I’m interested in social networks in health and focusing on substance mis/use
+- 👀 I’m interested in social networks, family, and health.
+I focus on substance mis/use.
 - 🌱 I’m currently learning GitHub!
 - 💞️ I’m looking to collaborate on everything.
-I think projects are better with a team.
+Projects are better with a team.
 - 📫 How to reach me, see profile notes!

 <!---